Based on Doctor Who and The Tomorrow People (the original series). Copyrights owned by their respective creators and the telepaths of other universes.

 "Under the circumstances, I think I can manage", T.I.M. sniffed in an exaggerated way.

 The Doctor chuckled.
-Computers with a sense of humour were rare.
+Computers with a sense of humour were as rare as species that couldn't kill.

-Stephen and Elizabeth were now inside the TARDIS, gazing in wonder at the walls (which Stephen discovered were covered in storage bays that were themselves larger on the inside), the console and the maze of corridors beyond.
+Stephen and Elizabeth were now inside the TARDIS, gazing in wonder at the walls.
+Stephen quickly discovered these were covered in storage bays that were themselves larger on the inside.
+They then turned their attention to the console, which was so far beyond them they had concentrated on what they could understand for their own sanity.
+After that, they glanced down the maze of corridors beyond.
 None of which should have fitted in that small exterior.

 The Doctor came in, opened a couple of roundels and started running cables.